Implementing silvopastoral systems in the North Rift

 APPROACH AND ACTIVITIES

-The project implementing organisation KENAFF offers an intensive facilitation experience on the overview of the silvo-pastoral systems, the systems’ components and the benefits of it, that empowers smallholder farmers to establish the most fertile combination of agricultural practices on their land.
+KENAFF offers an intensive facilitation experience on the overview of the silvopastoral systems (SPS), the systems’ components, traditional versus improved silvopastoral systems and the benefits of SPS, that empower smallholder farmers to establish the most fertile combination of agricultural practices on their land.
 The training combines facilitation, knowledge-building methods and participatory approach with farmers providing experiences, for peer-to-peer learning, focus group discussions, world café and plenary discussions.

 Initially, 1000 farmers participate in trainings that guide them through the techniques of silvo-pastoralism.
 390 silvo-pastoral champions are selected from this group to receive personal guidance in implementing silvo-pastoral systems on their fields.
 Through farmer field days and planting sessions, native plant species are cultivated, and extensive peer-to-peer learning drive dissemination and exchange of experiences among farmers.

-The project takes the policy engagement into account.
-As a well-established actor on decision and policy making platforms KENAFF advocates together with relevant stakeholders the need to entrench silvo-pastoral system in Kenya at the county and national levels.
-Mainstreaming of silvo-pastoralism will help to recover degraded rangeland, increase livestock productivity, improve environmental sustainability and build resilience to climate change.
+The project takes the political level into account.
+KENAFF takes up and pursue, with relevant stakeholders the need to entrench silvopastoral system in Kenya through policy dialogues at the county and national levels.
+Mainstreaming of silvo-pastoralism helps to recover degraded rangeland, increase livestock productivity, improve environmental sustainability, and build resilience to climate change.
 As a result, joint policy briefs and action plans for Elgeyo Marakwet and West Pokot are drafted and fronted for adoption.

-KENAFF also leverages her organizational structure to disseminate information and share knowledge among her members and the general farming population in Kenya.
-The organization uses newsletter and SMS Channel to share information on the latest scientific findings concerning agricultural practices, food security and climate change impacts on food systems.
+KENAFF also leverages on her organisational structure (ward to sub-county to county to regional and then national) to disseminate information and share knowledge among its members and the general farming population in Kenya.
+Dissemination and knowledge sharing is done through the quarterly KENAFF newsletter (Farmers’ Voice) and the USSD code (*501#) under the technical advisory services menu item on the latest scientific findings concerning agricultural practices, food security, and climate change impacts on food systems.

 IKI Small Grants supports KENAFF in their organisational capacity development through: